ShubJas/JOSAA-2024-Documentation-Implementation/Data_Table_Schema.md

 The tables used in Round 1 are also used in all subsequent rounds.
 Each round builds upon the previous rounds by adding additional tables to capture more detailed information relevant to the allotment process.

 ### Tables Used in All Rounds
-The following tables from Round 1 are utilized in all subsequent rounds:
+The following tables are common across all rounds:

 1. **allotment_NIC.csv**
 2. **Candidates.csv**